Bill Murray waxes cynical in Harold Ramis’ irresistible time loop comedy

 Phil: I do.
 Whatever happens tomorrow, or for the rest of my life, I’m happy now… because I love you.

-With such power comes omnipotence, and if Phil is to be stuck in this idealistic hellhole indefinitely, he may as well act the devil.
+With such power comes omnipotence, and if Phil is to be stuck in this idealistic hellhole indefinitely, he figures he may as well act the devil.
 Phil sets about using his predicament to his advantage, seeking information and analysing the day’s situations as he plots robberies and beds the local skirt, manufacturing fictitious histories and doing everything in his power to fulfil every sordid whim.
 Ultimately, it’s a bottomless pursuit, particularly when the thing that he really desires seems beyond even the most studiously plotted narrative.
 Scenes in which Phil attempts to execute the perfect day are some of the most hilarious and excruciating the genre has to offer.
 Phil lies, imitates, flatters, giving Rita everything she wants in life, but true love is never so straight forward, and, crucially, Rita isn’t the kind of girl who will jump into bed with someone on the first night.

-It’s after Phil convinces Rita of his meta predicament, only to awake alone in bed the following day, that a true miracle happens: Phil begins to put others first.
+It’s after Phil convinces Rita of his meta predicament, only to awaken alone in bed the following morning, that a true miracle happens: Phil begins to put others first.
 Instead of treating people like cattle, he focuses on the needs of the individual, and, through the unalterable cycle of a dying old man, begins to understand that some things are beyond our control.
 He also becomes the very things Rita wants in life — not through an insidious need to impress and exploit, but because he truly wants to, because he feels it’s what she deserves.
 The continuous routine he has mocked, shunned and gone out of his way to hide from he now embraces wholeheartedly.
-He even delivers an impassioned, on-air speech about the groundhog, probably igniting the spirits of TV’s routine denizens.
+He even delivers an impassioned, on-air speech about the groundhog, igniting the spirits of TV’s routine denizens.
 In the ultimate irony, Phil spends so much time attempting to deceive Rita that he actually falls head over heels in love with her… like, for real.
 After being born again over and over… and over, losing and recycling his sense of self, Phil is able to experience true rebirth, a spiritual awakening that frees him from not only the film’s existential trap, but the emotional trap of his own doing.

 But what’s the point of personal advancement if there’s nobody to share it with?
 What’s the point of ambition if, like a surprisingly astute local drunk points out, it results in a ‘glass half-empty’ kind of guy?
 Phil is the ultimate postmodern man: conceited, contemptuous, disenchanted, the product of a global world with no time for small-town sentiments.
 In a relentless rat race of enforced routine and spiritual unfulfillment, it’s easy to be resentful, to be cynical and judgemental, but sometimes all you have to do to appreciate the beauty of life and those who fill it is to slow down for just a minute, or, in Phil’s case, relive a moment in time over and over, until all that’s left is beauty.